mathesar-foundation/mathesar-wiki/design/specs/visual-query-builder.md

 Additionally, users will be able to open existing views in `Data Explorer`, as long as the query commands and functions used to generate it are supported.

+For a more detailed overview of this feature, read [Views Product Spec](https://wiki.mathesar.org/en/product/specs/2022-01-views).

 ## Scenarios

 ## 1. Selecting the Base Table